sensible-editor - Man Page

 Description

 sensible-editor makes sensible decisions on which editor to call.
-Programs in Debian can use this script as their default editor. sensible-editor try to do in the following order:
+Programs in Debian can invoke this script to get a good default editor.

 See Also